xuqi2024/openflexure-microscope/docs/c270_preparation.md

 # Prepare the Logitech C270 HD webcam for mounting

-In this section we are disassembling a Logitech C270 HD webcam to use with C270 versions of Openflexure optics modules.
-It is not supported in the Openflexure software, but it can be used with many simple webcam programs.
+This section describes how to disassemble a Logitech C270 HD webcam and prepare it to use with C270 versions of Openflexure optics modules.
+The Logitech C270 HD webcam is not supported in the Openflexure software, but it can be used with many simple webcam programs.

 {{BOM}}

-[flat blade screwdriver]: parts/tools/2.5mmBallEndAllenKey.md "{cat:tool}"
+[flat blade screwdriver]: parts/tools/flat_blade_screwdriver.md "{cat:tool}"
 [#0 Phillips screwdriver]: parts/tools/phillips_0_screwdriver.md "{cat:tool}"
 [side cutters]: parts/tools/precision-wire-cutters.md "{cat:tool}"
 [pliers]: parts/tools/pliers.md "{cat:tool}"

+>! **Warning**
+>!
->i You will need to break the case of the camera, and you will need to take care not to damage the camera board and sensor.
+>!
+You will need to break the case of the camera, and you will need to take care not to damage the camera board and sensor.
+>!
 Do this at your own risk

 ## Open the C270 case {pagestep}